 Karla Dunn, Cohort 2015, Taught Chemistry at Papatoe High School

-To apply for the Teach First NZ Leadership Development Programme you will first need to register your interest and complete our online application form.
+To apply for the Teach First NZ Programme, you will first need to register your interest and complete our online application form.

 If your online application is successful, you will be invited for a phone interview where you will have another opportunity to discuss your background and demonstrate key competencies.

 Success here will lead you to a Teach First NZ: Ako Mātātupu Assessment Centre, incorporating an interview, a group exercise, a sample teaching lesson and self-reflection.
 If you are successful at our Assessment Centre – congratulations!
 You will be made an offer to start your leadership journey with Teach First NZ: Ako Mātātupu.